nicholasdewaal/hierarchical-secret-sharing/README.md

 )
 ```

-A company has 2 CEO's (weird), a CFO, CTO, COO, engineers named Liz, Alex, and
-Ana, and in marketing are Mike, Stephanie, and Andy.
-You want to require a
-consensus of 2 out of 3 groups/individuals consisting of the 2 CEO's, and a
-third group with a more sophisticated consensus structure.
-This structure requiring at least 3 of 5 from either the 3 remaining C-suite,
-or 1 of 3 from development or 3 of 3 from marketing.
-This is solved using the
-following hierarchy structure:
+A company has 2 CEO's (weird), a CFO, CTO, COO, engineers named Liz, Alex, and Ana, and in marketing are Mike, Stephanie, and Andy.
+You want to require a consensus of 2 out of 3 groups/individuals consisting of the 2 CEO's, and a third group with a more sophisticated consensus structure.
+This structure requiring at least 3 of 5 from either the 3 remaining CTO, CFO, or COO, or 1 of 3 from engineering or 3 of 3 from marketing.
+This is solved using the following hierarchy structure:

 ```python
 (2, 3, 'CEO', 'CEO2',